kunalb/panopticon/README.md

 Changelog
 ---------

+### Master
+- Added basic support for capturing arguments in traces
+- New utility to "flatten" complex or sparse traces for readability
+- Improved naming behavior when `self` is modified

 ### 0.0.2
 - Added a simplified record_trace API
 - Added support for @probe to instrument functions and classes